Land Gate, Hrvatska - Things to Do in Land Gate

 Getting Around

 Zadar's compact old town is entirely pedestrian-friendly, with Land Gate serving as the main entrance point.
-Most historical attractions lie within a 10-minute walk of each other on the small peninsula.
+Most attractions are within a 10-minute walk of each other on the historic peninsula.
 Local buses (€1.50 per ride) connect the old town to residential areas, beaches, and the airport.
-Taxis are readily available but often unnecessary for sightseeing within the historic center.
-Bicycle rentals (€10-15 per day) offer pleasant options for exploring nearby areas, while car rentals become useful for day trips to national parks or other coastal towns.
+Taxis are readily available but expensive for short distances.
+Bicycle rentals (€10-15 per day) are popular for exploring the waterfront and nearby areas.
+Walking remains the best way to explore the historic center, as cars are prohibited within the old town walls.

 Where to Stay